TritonDataCenter/sdc-cloudapi/docs/index.md

 [exporting images to the specified manta path](#ExportImage) and [custom images deletion](#DeleteImage).

-* Version 7.1.0 now adds the listing and manipulation of NICs on VMs.
+* Version 7.1.0 now adds the listing and manipulation of NICs on instances.

 * Version 7.1.0 adds a `files` array (containing `compression`, `sha1` and `size`) to image objects.
 In addition, there are the `owner`, `public`, `state`,